 - Current and maximum premiums for each year

-- Total premiums paid up to that year
+- Total premium payments paid up to that year

 - Each year’s death benefit

 If there are multiple scenarios possible, the illustration will show the premiums in each scenario.
 (Policies that require an annual medical exam often have scenarios: a “high premium” case and a “low premium” case, depending on the results of the exam.)